Hardware is hard but essential

 4. Communication

 And software is the plumbing that holds all of these together.
-This infrastructure has proven to be reliable and immune to natural disasters, social upheavals, political instability, economic recessions, and even health pandemics like the current COVID-19 crisis.
+This infrastructure has proven to be reliable and immune to natural disasters, social upheavals, political instability, economic recessions, and even health pandemics like the current -19 crisis.
 During the pandemic, we hardly faced problems in making a bank transfer, watching the latest TV Series or video calling our friends and family in another country.

 But the Digital Infrastructure has its limits.
 In the real world, software cannot actually move things around, treat and nourish people, generate energy, or manufacture goods.
 This is where the Physical Infrastructure comes into the picture.
 If you think back to the same 30 years, we haven’t made much progress in building better Physical Infrastructure as compared to Digital.
 And these vulnerabilities have been laid bare in the current pandemic.